Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Literature Review

 \subsection{Dynamic and Stochastic Vehicle Routing Problem}

-On-demand delivery services for meals and medications require extreme timeliness, necessitating operations capable of effectively managing a transient and stochastic market environment.
+Dynamic and stochastic VRP arises in on-demand services such as ride-sharing and meal or medication delivery, where extreme timeliness is essential for navigating a transient and stochastic market environment.
 A widely used approach to address method of tackling such dynamic decision-making problems is through the application of Markov decision processes (MDPs), which have also been employed to model and address vehicle dispatch and routing for order fulfillment problems \citep{yoon2021dynamic, jenkins2021approximate}.
 Dynamic programming as a common technique for solving MDPs, however, faces significant challenges in large-scale stochastic environments owing to the explosive increase in the dimensions of states, decisions, and scenario realizations, especially when involving vehicle routing.
 Consequently, heuristic methods or approximations are often needed for adopting MDPs in such use cases. \cite{secomandi2009reoptimization} developed a finite-horizon MDP formulation for the VRP with stochastic demand and solved it through a partial re-optimization heuristic by restricting all possible states to a small subset.
 Similarly, \cite{klapp2018one} formulated the dynamic dispatch waves problem as an MDP, where orders are batched through delivery waves.
 They solved this MDP by approximating the cost-to-go function and converting the MDP into an approximate linear program.
 Contrary to dynamic programming, which explores the entire state and action space of MDPs, multi-period optimization with rolling horizons takes further approximations by seeking local optima for individual or adjacent decision epochs without backtracking the entire future trajectories.
 The rolling-horizon framework typically couples with online algorithms, making decisions based on the current state and a limited future horizon \citep{alden1992rolling}.
 This method has been widely applied to dynamic problems such as energy planning \citep{silvente2015rolling}, resource allocation \citep{bertsimas2017comparison}, and vehicle routing problems \citep{figliozzi2007pricing, ma2023dynamic}.
 In this paper, we opt for the latter approach to address an online dynamic order fulfillment problem using rolling horizons instead of solving offline a priori policies.
 To better adapt to the dynamically revealed stochastic demand during execution, we model the optimization for each decision epoch as a stochastic order dispatch and vehicle routing problem.